What are the different types of acne?

 Treatment

-Immediate medical treatment is necessary.
-The use of oral retinoids, such as isotretinoin, may be prescribed under strict supervision.
+Immediate medical treatment is required.
+Oral retinoids, such as isotretinoin, can be prescribed under strict supervision.

 6. Cosmetic acne

-This form of acne is caused by the use of unsuitable beauty products that clog the pores .
-The contents of sebum can interact with the components of cosmetics , aggravating the imperfections.
+This form of acne is caused by the use of unsuitable beauty products that clog pores.
+The contents of sebum can interact with the components of cosmetics, aggravating imperfections.

 Products to avoid

-- Excess makeup prevents the skin from breathing and promotes clogged pores .
+- Excess make-up that prevents the skin from breathing and promotes clogged pores.

-Also called friction acne , it is caused by the constant rubbing of the skin against objects, such as masks, helmets, or tight clothing.
-This friction causes irritation of the sebaceous glands and increases the secretion of sebum .
+Also known as friction acne, it's caused by constant rubbing of the skin against objects, such as masks, helmets or tight clothing.
+This friction irritates the sebaceous glands and increases sebum secretion.

 Excess sebum

-Excess sebum is the main factor causing acne.
-Normally, the hydrolipidic film protects the skin from external aggressions , but in case of overproduction , it promotes pore obstruction and inflammation.
+Excess sebum is the main cause of acne.
+Normally, the hydrolipidic film protects the skin against external aggression, but when over-produced, it promotesclogged pores and inflammation.

 Contrary to popular belief, UV rays do not treat acne.
-They can even make the condition worse by thickening the skin and increasing sebum secretion .
+They can even worsen the condition by thickening the skin and increasing sebum secretion.

 Impact of hormones

-Hormonal fluctuations, especially during adolescence, increase sebum production and sebaceous gland activity.
+Hormonal fluctuations, particularly during adolescence, increase sebum production and sebaceous gland activity.

 Prevention and treatment: the importance of an adapted routine

-- Gentle cleansing to regulate excess sebum thanks to care based on probiotics and salicylic acid
+- Gentle cleansing to regulateexcess sebum thanks to probiotic andsalicylic acid-based treatments

-- Even oily skin needs hydration.
-Proper hydration helps form a protective barrier and balance sebum secretion .
+- Even oily skin needs moisturizing.
+Good hydration helps form a protective barrier and balance sebum secretion.

 Dermatological consultation

-A dermatologist will be able to recommend treatments tailored to each type of acne, depending on the severity and underlying cause.
+A dermatologist will be able to recommend suitable treatments for each type of acne, depending on severity and underlying cause.